TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

       The process's daemon flag, a Boolean value.
 This must be set before :meth:`start` is called.

-      The initial value is inherited from the creating process.
+      The initial value is inherited kutoka the creating process.

       When a process exits, it attempts to terminate all of its daemonic child processes.